AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-I then looked at the most used routes by both member and casual riders.
-I created a new column called “traveled_routes” by using the paste function to concatenate the start and end station names also separating them by using "--"
+A new column called “traveled_routes” was created by using the paste function to concatenate the start and end station names also separating them by using "--".
+This was done in order to determine which route was the most popular among the riders.

 ```
 dfmem$traveled_routes <- paste(dfmem$start_station_name, dfmem$end_station_name, sep = "--")
 ```

-Below we can see the code I ran as well as the data populated for both member and casual riders.
-Casual riders tend to start and end at the same stations compared to member riders who start and end at different stations.
+When compared to member riders who start and end at different stations, casual riders tend to start and end at the same stations.
+We can also see that some of the member routes are used in reverse of each other.
+This could imply that member riders are traveling from one station to another and then returning.

 <div id="image-table">
   <div align="center">